 Write a Good Profile

 I thought this went without saying until I started playing homeowner on some sites and discovered most people barely fill out their profiles!
 This is a job, hey.
 You’re in competition with other sitters.
 Every home owner I’ve sat for gets several offers within the first day of posting their ad.
 Make your offer the best.
+If you feel your skills are lacking in this area, the House Siting Academy has an awesome step-by-step guide about every aspect of house sitting for less than $40.

 Don’t’ be Tricked by Old Ads